TroyWilliams3687/documentos/README.md

-# md_doc
+# Documentos

-The md_doc system is a way to take a series of [Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) files that can be nested or not and transforms them to HTML or PDF documents.
+The documentos system is a way to take a series of [Markdown](https://pandoc.org/MANUAL.html#pandocs-markdown) files that can be nested or not and transforms them to HTML or PDF documents.
 The goal of the system is to provide a tool that can take a set of documentation along with its localizations (translations to other languages) and provide a seamless method to transform to other formats in a consistent and reproducible manor.

 It provides a common way to implement documentation in a text based format while retaining the power to transform the documentation to other formats.
 It makes use of [TOML](https://toml.io/en/) configuration files, and [Pandoc](https://pandoc.org/) and [Python](https://www.python.org) to transform Markdown formatted documents into any of the other formats provided by Pandoc.
 This system has a heavy focus on HTML transformations.

 The goal is to provide a plain text mechanism with a very light markup for software documentation.
 The idea is to make the documentation so that it can live along side the source code in the repository.
 Changes in the source code that prompt documentation revisions can live side-by-side in the repository.
 In fact, it is entirely possible to institute a code-review process for documentation revisions and updates.

 This tool includes a [sample](en/documents) documents folder that can help you understand how the system works.
-Simply [clone](#installation) the repo and issue the [`make html`](en/documents/md_doc_system.md#make) in the repo if you are using Linux.
+Simply [clone](#installation) the repo and issue the [`make html`](en/documents/documentos_system.md#make) in the repo if you are using Linux.

 ```bash
 $ make html